What to do if You have Been Falsely Accused of Sexual Assault?

 1. Sexual Misconduct at Work

-Where an employee has been wrongfully accused, in some cases the investigation will uncover the truth and exonerate the impugned employee.
-This is not always the case, however.
-In some circumstances the original accusation is enough to seriously damage an individual’s reputation and can negatively impact their career path.
-This is especially true where the accused participates in the investigation process.
+However, when an employee is wrongfully accused, an investigation may not always reveal the truth.
+In some cases, the mere accusation can severely tarnish an individual’s reputation and negatively affect their career, especially if the accused actively participates in the investigation process.

-In 2020, the Firm represented an individual charged with sexual assault after allegedly assaulting one of his staff in R. v.
+In 2020, our Firm successfully represented an individual charged with sexual assault in R. v.
 M.Z.
 [2020].
-The accused owned several restaurants around Toronto and was arrested after an employee alleged that he had assaulted her inside his office.
-The Firm took the case to trial and ultimately secured an acquittal.
+The accused, a restaurant owner in Toronto, was accused of assaulting a staff member inside his office.
+Our Firm took the case to trial and secured an acquittal.

-In 2018, the Firm represented an individual charged with sexual assault and forcible confinement in R. v.
+Similarly, in 2018, our Firm represented an individual charged with sexual assault and forcible confinement in R. v.
 S.L.
 [2018].
-The accused was charged after allegedly assaulting his co-worker inside the restaurant bathroom where they both worked.
-The Firm uncovered evidence of a secret affair between the parties and launched a section 276 application to introduce evidence of the relationship at trial.
-The Firm used this and other evidence to show that the complainant had fabricated the allegations and deleted relevant text messages from their chat history to mislead the court.
-The charges against the accused were ultimately stayed.
+The accused, an employee at a restaurant, was alleged to have assaulted a coworker in a restaurant bathroom.
+We uncovered evidence of a secret affair between the parties and utilized a section 276 application to introduce this evidence at trial.
+Demonstrating the complainant’s fabrication of the allegations and deletion of pertinent text messages, the charges against the accused were ultimately stayed.

 2. University and College Prosecution